 Mission and Program Educational Objectives

-Consistent with the mission of the University, the mission of the Department of Engineering Technology is to produce two-year and four-year graduates with the breadth and depth of knowledge in engineering technology to become lifelong productive members of the regional workforce and the local society.
+Consistent with the mission of the University, the mission of the Department of Engineering Technology is to produce four-year graduates with the breadth and depth of knowledge in engineering technology to become lifelong productive members of the regional workforce and the local society.
 The Electronics Engineering Technology programs has five educational objectives as follows:

 In electronics, you will study with a team of professionals dedicated to teaching you what you need to survive in the business world.
 We give you the tools you need to pursue a career in many diverse areas.
 Almost every lecture course has an accompanying laboratory that gives you hands-on experience to complement the theory learned in the classroom.
 We have good, modern equipment in our labs, and we are upgrading continuously.
 The department"s computer laboratory has direct access to the World Wide Web and the Internet.
 The industry-standard "Multisim" simulation software from Electronics Workbench is available for use in designing and running laboratory circuits.